 5. Whether and to what extent the additional service unavoidably disrupts current transportation schedules

 6. Whether other reimbursable types of transportation are available

 If transportation is provided, the district will attempt to provide transportation for non-eligible pupils based on available space from a designated stop of eligible pupils.
 Stops will not be created for non-eligible pupils.

-There are rights of appeal if there is a disagreement with the district’s decision to declare a route impractical.
+Rights of appeal apply if there is a disagreement with the district’s decision to declare a route impractical.
 Due to a number of variables, it is recommended that a member of our transportation management team be contacted.
-They will be happy to assist and clarify any process.
-They can be reached by calling 740-657-4080.
+We will be happy to assist and clarify any process and can be reached by calling 740-657-4287 or 4387.